Skip to Content

 Lyndon B. Johnson National Historical Park

-Lyndon B. Johnson National Historical Park is located right off of Highway 290, so it is an easy stop when driving from Austin to Fredericksburg.
+Lyndon B. Johnson National Historical Park is located right off of Highway 290, making it an easy stop on the way from Austin to Fredericksburg.

-If you visited the Johnson Settlement that we noted above, then you have already visited park of this historical part.
-The other part of the LBJ Historical Park is LBJ Ranch located in Stonewall, Texas.
+If you visited the Johnson Settlement we noted above, you have already visited this historical park.
+The other part of the LBJ Historical Park is the LBJ Ranch in Stonewall, Texas.

-This is such a unique Texas state park and well worth about an hour of your time!
+This is a unique Texas state park worth about an hour of your time!

 Luckenbach

-Head about 10 minutes off of Highway 290 and you will find yourself in one of the small town in Texas, Luckenbach.
+Head about 10 minutes off Highway 290, and you will find yourself in Luckenbach, a small town in Texas.

 Although it is tiny, Luckenbach is mighty.
-This town is known for the great country music artists that perform here.
-With that being said, Luckenbach gets very busy on the weekends when they have live music playing, so plan accordingly.
+This town is known for the great country music artists who perform here.

-If you visit Luckenbach during the week, you will find that you have the place virtually to yourself.
+If you visit Luckenbach during the week, you will have the place virtually.

 The town contains a general store, a post office, and a Texas dance hall.
-There are great outdoor areas to enjoy the live country music hosted here as well.
+There are also great outdoor areas where you can enjoy the live country music hosted here.

 Read Next: Lakes in Houston That Are Worth Visiting